 5. SDA Bocconi School of Management

-The SDA Bocconi School of Management offers a Master’s in International Healthcare Management, Economics, and Policy for students looking to take on roles in international healthcare.
-This one-year English program offers broad public and private health sector competencies through its core research and management competencies.
+SDA Bocconi School of Management offers the Master of International Healthcare Management, Economics and Policy, also known as MIHMEP, for students looking to take on global roles in healthcare.
+This 12-month, full-time English program offers 70 ECTS/CFU credits and is designed for careers in private industry, government and international organizations, and health service providers.